i-RIC/gui_user_manual/source/03/03_10_06_particles.rst

 **Description**: Exports the particles.

+Particles can be exported to the file formats below:

+* VTK files (\*.vtk)

 This item is active only when a [2D Post-processing Window] or [3D Post-processing Window] is active.
-Particles are exported into VTK files.

 Wyen you select [Particles], the [Export Particles] dialog (:numref:`image_export_particles_dialog`)